Azure/azure-rest-api-specs/specification/keyvault/data-plane/readme.md

     reason: Suppress an invalid error caused by a bug in the linter.
   - suppress: MISSING_REQUIRED_PARAMETER
     from: keys.json
     where: $..parameters[?(@.name=='vaultBaseUrl')]
     reason: Suppress an invalid error caused by a bug in the linter.
   - suppress: MISSING_REQUIRED_PARAMETER
-    from: rbac.json
-    where: $..parameters[?(@.name=='vaultBaseUrl')]
-    reason: Suppress an invalid error caused by a bug in the linter.
-  - suppress: MISSING_REQUIRED_PARAMETER